SciBorgs/SciGuides/BasicArmBot.md

 Note that the constants themselves will not change in code, only for the simulation.
 Be sure to note down what values worked and update your constants with those correctly tuned values!

 For guidance on tuning your arm control, consult the [WPILIB docs](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/tuning-vertical-arm.html).

+## Continuance

+If you're interested in coding a project similar to this one, we recommned our [basic shooting project](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj/DutyCycleEncoder.html)!
+It introduces the same concepts as this tutorial, and is a great choice if you want to test the skills learned from this guide.

+If you're feeling exceptionally confident, you can try creating a more advanced arm or shooting project.

+[comment]: # (add links to projects above when created)